Ir al contenido principal

 • Market your program: Once your customer loyalty program is in place, spread the word to attract your first members.
 Consider doing this through email campaigns, messaging on receipts, or pop-ups on your website.

-• Review performance: Monitor how your customer loyalty program performs, and make adjustments based on what you see and any feedback you receive.
+• Review performance: Monitor how your customer loyalty program performs and adjust based on what you see and any feedback you receive.
 You can gather insights from your customer loyalty program software or calculate the program participation rate.

 While going through this process, take a customer-first approach.
 When you make every decision with your customer in mind, you’re more likely to find success.